 Our personal compromise?
 To meet the Madeira vine half way.
 We removed it from our intensive planting bed, But we left it be under the lemon tree, where it seemed happiest.

 Our future strategy?
-Management, via eating it.
+Management and reduction, via eating it.

 So we won’t plant any more spinach.
 Until we run out of madeira vine, that is.